cosmex-official/rest-api/source/index.html.md

 import time
 import requests

 # Enter your API Key and Secret here.
-If you don't have one, you can generate it from CoinDCX website.
+If you don't have one, you can generate it from COSMEX website.
 key = "XXXX"
 secret = "YYYY"